MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 We started by investigating the needs of our partner users to better understand their challenges.
 At the time, our analytics offered only basic session data, leaving critical gaps in user behavior insights.

 Collaborating with our UX researcher, I designed an interview script and reached out to key users.
-I conducted interviews with two external partners, supplemented by discussions with five internal account managers who interact with partners daily.
+I conducted interviews with two external partners, supplemented by discussions with five internal account managers who interact with partners daily.Landing additional interviews with partners had been proven difficult due to the back-to-school season but we were confident that our internal team could fill the gap.

 Using Dovetail, I documented, tagged, and analyzed transcripts, allowing us to identify recurring themes quickly and accurately.